FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/Distribution_environment_installation/t_install_instance_envr_zos.md

     "title": "Create a Transfer CFT instance environment", "linkTitle": "Create a Transfer CFT instance ", "weight": "190"
-}The concept of a target environment has been replaced by what is now referred to as a Transfer CFT instance, or run-time environment.
+}The concept of a target environment has been replaced by what is now referred to as a Transfer CFT **instance**, or run-time environment.
 This procedure describes how to install the Transfer CFT instance environment.

 If during installation you created both the distribution environment and the Transfer CFT instance environment, you may go directly to [Customize the instance environment](../../t_customize_instance_zos).
 Otherwise, you must first create your runtime environment.